billsix/cprogrammingbook/doc/04-Functions.rst

 Although you
-are allowed not to specify any information about a function's arguments in a declaration, it is purely because of backwards compatibility with Old C and should be avoided.
+are allowed not to specify any information about a function's arguments in a declaration, it is purely because of backwards compatibility with pre-C89 and should be avoided.

 A
 declaration without any information about the arguments is not a